Troubleshooting & maintenance

 From time to time, it is worth checking whether the belts are still guitar-string tight, and the eccentric nuts still keep the V-wheels right against the rails.

-belts can stretch/loosen a bit, and this will not be readily apparent.
-Do the pinky finger test.
+- belts can stretch/loosen a bit, and this will not be readily apparent.
+Do the pinky finger test, or better yet actually measure the belt tension (using the method mentioned in Squaring, surfacing, tramming)

-slide the gantry and X/Z carriage manually and check that all wheels are turning: if one of them is not moving, the eccentric nut is not tight enough, or it is worn out.
+- slide the gantry and X/Z carriage manually and check that all wheels are turning: if one of them is not moving, either the eccentric nut is not tight enough or the wheel is worn out and should be replaced.